mmistakes/minimal-mistakes/_posts/2022-06-10-stateful-streams-with-apach-flink.md

 header:
 image: "/images/blog cover.jpg"
 tags: [pulsar, flink, stateful stream processing]
-excerpt: "We will discuss how you can use Apache Flink's State to combine huge amounts of streams for data validation or enrichment that reside in topics in some upstream streaming storage layer like Apache Pulsar"
+excerpt: "We will discuss how you can use Apache Pulsar along with Apache Flink to perform Data Enrichment with state from different topics."
 ---

 _This article is a collaboration between me (Daniel) and [Giannis Polyzos](https://www.linkedin.com/in/polyzos/), one of the earliest students of Rock the JVM back in 2017.